-EMS is an endocrine (hormonal) disorder in horses, similar to metabolic syndrome in humans, that is characterized by obesity, insulin resistance, and regional adiposity (abnormal fat deposits), which can predispose affected horses to chronic laminitis.
+EMS is a hormonal disorder in horses, similar to metabolic syndrome in humans, that is characterized by obesity, insulin resistance, and abnormal fat deposits, which can predispose affected horses to chronic laminitis.

 What types of horses are affected?

 First and foremost, most horses do not suffer from EMS.
-Most horses tolerate dietary carbohydrates (e.g. NSC, starch, sugar, fructan) quite well, and thrive on this important and readily available source of energy.
-Performance horses in particular need sufficient NSC in their diets for work and recovery after exercise.
-Too little starch and sugar in the diet can actually diminish athletic performance over time in non-EMS horses.
+The majority of horses tolerate dietary carbohydrates such as starch, sugar and fructan, quite well, and thrive on this important and readily available source of energy.
+Performance horses in particular need sufficient non-structural carbohydrates (NSC) in their diets for work and recovery after exercise.
+Too little starch and sugar in the diet can diminish athletic performance over time in non-EMS horses.

 How do I know if my horse is insulin resistant (IR)?

 Veterinary diagnostic testing (blood work) is recommended to confirm IR, but here are some other classic signs of insulin resistance in horses and ponies:

 - A classic sign of IR is a “cresty neck”, of which a clear correlation between neck circumference and IR has been documented.